szwacz/fs-jetpack/README.md

 * `mode` ensures file has specified mode.
 If not set and file already exists, current mode will be preserved.
 Value could be number (eg. `0700`) or string (eg. `'700'`).

 **returns:**
-Jetpack object you called this method on.
+Jetpack object you called this method on (self).

 **examples:**
 ```javascript